 Supporting documents (PCAT results, final grades for the current year, transcripts, English facility test scores, etc.) may be submitted after the application deadline, as outlined in Important Dates section below.

-To be eligible for admission to the PharmD program for September 2019, applicants must:
+To be eligible for admission consideration to the PharmD program for September 2020, applicants must:

 - Possess a cumulative university average of 70% (equivalent to a ‘B-’ at the University of Toronto) or higher